-- (1) Subject to the Act and the Regulations, in a winding up of the association, any surplus property of the association is to be transferred to another organisation with similar objects and which is not carried on for the profit or gain of its individual members. - (2) In this clause, a reference to the surplus property of an association is a reference to that property of the association remaining after satisfaction of the debts and liabilities of the association and the costs, charges and expenses of the winding up of the association.
+- (1) Subject to the Act and the Regulations, in a winding up of the association, any surplus property of the association is to be transferred to the Harvard Club of Australia Foundation and if it does not exist to another organisation with similar objects and which is not carried on for the profit or gain of its individual members or associate members. - (2) In this clause, a reference to the surplus property of an association is a reference to that property of the association remaining after satisfaction of the debts and liabilities of the association and the costs, charges and expenses of the winding up of the association.